 The team found that the overall cooling and warming trends across Europe were well matched, suggesting that the driving mechanisms of climate used in the model are correct.
 However, the climate model's estimates of air temperatures during warm periods were about 2°C higher than those of the midge thermometer.
 This suggests that more work needs to be done to ensure that climate models do not overestimate predicted temperature increases.

-‘The European climate is influenced by multiple forcing mechanisms that vary both spatially and temporally.
+‘The European clima 5B40 te is influenced by multiple forcing mechanisms that vary both spatially and temporally.
 If we are to understand how this complex system of drivers will influence climate in the future, we need tools that can help us calibrate forecasts at a regional scale.
 The midge thermometer has great potential to help us do that.'

 Brooks S J and Langdon P G (2014) Summer temperature gradients in northwest Europe during the Lateglacial – Holocene transition (15-10 ka BP) inferred from chironomid assemblages.
 Quaternary International 341: 80-90.